 - “Common” = “Normal”– NOT true!
-Leakage of any kind, at ANY age is common but NOT Physiotherapy can help address this.
+Leakage of any kind, at ANY age is common but NOT normal.
+Physiotherapy can help address this.

 - Kegels are good for everyone- NOT Most people are hypertonic and therefore need to work on relaxation of tissues before strengthening occurs.

 - Pelvic Physiotherapy only treats incontinence- NOT We can address a number of pelvic issues.

 - People don’t want to talk about this area- NOT The prevalence and impact on quality of life is so high, it is crucial that we as health care professionals make discussions around these issues comfortable and normalized.

 Painful Intercourse/Tampon Insertion

 Vulvodynia, Vestibulodynia, Vaginismus